 Lovely calm waters, white sandy beaches and lush forests create the ideal environment for kids of all ages.
 The country’s fantastic wildlife and Thailand’s opportunities for real adventure give older kids and teenagers a taste of something a little different.
 Adults will love the amazing food, great shopping opportunities and rich ancient and modern culture.
 The country is also famous for its luxurious resorts and hotels.
 So, all in all, Thailand is a dream setting for your Southeast Asian family adventure – with something on offer for everyone.

 Direct flights from London Heathrow mean that Thailand is a breeze to access, and there are also several good options from regional airports, as well as very affordable indirect routes.
-Once in the country, parents will be delighted with just how easy transfers from the airport can be, with guests reaching their hotels and starting to unpack in as little as just 10 minutes (for example, Koh Samui airport).
+Once in the country, parents will be delighted with just how easy and quick transfers from the airport can be, with guests reaching their hotels and starting to unpack in as little as just 10 minutes (for example, Koh Samui airport).

 Like many Asian countries, Thailand does not follow the same four-season weather pattern as Europe.
 November through to April provide the best weather for a multi-stop Thai getaway.
 The rainy season lasts a few months and takes place over the British summer.
-However, don’t rule this time out completely, as July and August are fantastic months to visit the east coast.
+However, don’t rule this time out completely, as July and August are fantastic months to visit the east coast, particularly with children.
 And, like any global city, Bangkok merits a visit at any time of year.
 So really, Thailand can be a great destination all year round, depending on where you are looking to be based.

 The west of Thailand (including Phuket and Krabi) is typically affected by monsoon rain between May and October, making the British winter months a great time to travel to this part of the country.

 Families with young children should remember that April and May can be hot.
 We recommend spacing out your activities, so kids don’t get overheated and overwhelmed.
 Thai New Year, known as Songkran, is celebrated in April when temperatures are at their highest.
 The entire country can be seen on the streets engaging in water fights to mark this occasion.
 Hoses, water guns, you name it… kids will love joining in with this fun and unusual celebration of the New Year.
 Everyone will.
-And it will more than makeup for the heat.
+And it will more than make up for the heat.

 Resorts in Thailand are generally excellent for families, no matter what your holiday plans are – lazy, active or adventurous.
 Expansive swimming pools, some with dedicated family areas, or immaculate private beaches with calm, clear waters make swimming with small children a breeze.
 You can relax knowing that you and your family are in a safe resort, whatever the size.
-You won’t be stuck for food options either; most resorts offer buffet breakfasts with a wide range of choices, so you’ll be sure to find something for even the pickiest of eaters.
+You won’t be stuck for food options either; most resorts offer delicious buffet breakfasts with a wide range of choices, so you’ll be sure to find something for even the pickiest of eaters.

-What is there to do in Thailand for kids?
+Things to do in Thailand with Kids

 Thailand is much more than its resorts.
 Hotels might offer respite from a busy day, but at ETG, we think the real Thai family experience is getting out there and seeing the country.
 Though Thailand might be famous for idyllic relaxation, it nevertheless has plenty on offer for those seeking fun and adventure, whatever your age.
 Don’t miss out on that.